Fraud Blocker

 Have you ever pondered why, occasionally, a refreshing pint makes you feel like a balloon about to burst?
 You’re not by yourself.
 For many beer aficionados, the phenomena of bloating after drinking beer is not new.
 But worry not—you can enjoy your brewskis more comfortably if you know the underlying causes.
 Let’s examine the causes of beer bloating and how to reduce this prevalent, although bothersome, side effect.

-Beer is a fizzy drink that contains carbon dioxide (CO2) that has been dissolved.
+Beer is a fizzy drink that contains carbon dioxide (CO2) that has been dissolved, especially noticeable when enjoying a cold beer.
 Beer gets its effervescence from the CO2 that is produced when you crack open a cold one.
 However, what happens if you swallow those bubbles?

 • Gas Expansion: After consumption, your stomach releases CO2, which may cause bloating and a feeling of fullness.
 You feel bloated as your stomach grows to make room for the gas.

-• Purping: Burping can help reduce pressure, but it doesn’t always completely get rid of the bloated feeling.
+• Burping: Burping can help reduce pressure, but it doesn’t always completely get rid of the bloated feeling.

 Beer is made by fermentation, which uses yeast to turn carbohydrates into alcohol and carbon dioxide.
 This adds to the carbonation process and leaves the brew with yeast and other byproduct traces.